A derived isometry theorem for constructible sheaves on $\mathbb{R}$: Applications

 \section{Applications}

 In this section, we expose some corollaries of the isometry theorem.
-We start with some explicit computations on an example.
-Then, we prove that $d_C$ is closed, that is, two sheaves are $\varepsilon$-close if and only if they are $\varepsilon$-interleaved, which in particular implies that $d_C$ induces a metric on isomorphism classes of $\D^b_{\R c}(\kk_\R)$.
-This allows us to consider the set of isomorphism classes of $\D^b_{\R c}(\kk_\R)$ as a topological metric space, and to give a characterization of its connected components.
+We start with some explicit computations on an example, showing the fundamentally derived nature of our graded-bottleneck distance.
+Then, we prove that $d_C$ is closed, that is, two sheaves are $\varepsilon$-close if and only if they are $\varepsilon$-interleaved, which in particular implies that $d_C$ induces a metric on the isomorphism classes of $\D^b_{\R c}(\kk_\R)$.
+We then provide a counter-example of two non constructible sheaves being at convolution distance zero, but which are not isomorphic.
+These results answer an open question asked by Kashiwara-Schapira in \cite{Kash18} in the one dimensional case.
+The fact that $d_C$ is closed allows us to consider the set of isomorphism classes of $\D^b_{\R c}(\kk_\R)$ as a topological metric space.
+We prove that it is locally path-connected and give a characterization of its connected components.